dusan-b/fm-tracking-intro-component/README.md

 The only thing which gave me a bit of a headache was the positioning of the graphic on the very right of the page.
 I really don't like using `position: absolute;`, as it always feels like a hacky solution to me and the ability to responsively adjust to the viewport is lost.
 I used it anyway, but in such a way that the graphic behaves like an inline image that grows and shrinks according to the size of the viewport, without media queries.

-Mainly, I focused on the new CSS function [`clamp()`](https://developer.mozilla.org/en-US/docs/Web/CSS/clamp).
+Anyway, mainly I focused on the new CSS function [`clamp()`](https://developer.mozilla.org/en-US/docs/Web/CSS/clamp).
 With `clamp()`, I was able to create not only smoothly responsive fonts, but also a perfectly responsive logo and (background) image.
 I will definitely reuse this technique in the future.

 ## Useful resources